joshmzamora/OSC-Bridge/README.md

 To try out an example sketch, copy the sketch files into the application sketch folder
 - Launch app and enter Ctrl-E (or cmd-E) to open the application sketch folder.
 - __Copy the example sketch files only - NOT the entire folder!__

+## License
+This software is distributed under the MIT license.
+Feel free to use it but please do leave appropriate credit, especially in any online materials related to your project!